syncfusion-content/asp.netmvc-docs/aspnetmvc/Grid/Grid-Dependencies.md

 <tr>
 <td>
 ej.grid.min.js</td><td>
-Should be referred when using grid control.</td></tr>
+Should be referred when the grid control is used.</td></tr>
 <tr>
 <td>
 ej.pager.min.js</td><td>
-Should be referred when using paging in grid.  </td></tr>
+Should be referred when the paging is used in the grid.  </td></tr>
 <tr>
 <td>
 ej.scroller.min.js</td><td>
-Should be referred when using scrolling in grid.  </td></tr>
+Should be referred when the scrolling is used in the grid.  </td></tr>
 <tr>
 <td>
 ej.waitingpopup.min.js</td><td>
-Should be referred when using the remote databinding in grid.
-The waiting popup will show while requesting the server for data.</td></tr>
+Should be referred when the remote databinding is used in the grid.
+The waiting popup is shown while requesting the server for data.</td></tr>
 <tr>
 <td>
 ej.gridresize.min.js</td><td>
-Need to refer when using the resizing feature in grid.</td></tr>
+Need to refer when the resizing feature is used in the grid.</td></tr>
 <tr>
 <td>
 ej.dropdownlist.min.js</td><td rowspan = "8">
-  These files are used while enable Editing and Filtering feature in grid.</td></tr>
+  These files are used while enabling the Editing and Filtering features in the grid.</td></tr>
 <tr>
 <td>
 ej.dialog.min.js</td></tr>